 The Canadian Hepatitis B Peer Support Group (CanHepB PSG) is a national patient group initiated in 2025 under the leadership of Dr. Hin Hin Ko and retired Nurse Practitioner Colina Yim.

 The main purpose of this initiative is to improve the well-being and experience of individuals living with chronic hepatitis B, along with their family members and care givers.
-We are a non-registered group that is driven and managed by a passionate team of volunteers across the country.
+We are a non-profit, non-registered group that is driven and managed by a passionate team of volunteers across the country.

 Clinical Professor with the University of British Columbia Division of Gastroenterology and Hepatology